 Turn a single view into longer watch time using annotations, descriptions and more.

 Cards are preformatted notifications that appear on desktop and mobile which you can set up to promote your channel and brand.
 Choose from a variety of card types like: merchandise, fundraising, video, and more.
 Once they’re set up, a small rectangular box, or teaser, will appear in the top right corner of the video to give your fans a preview or teaser of the message.
 If viewers tap or click the teaser, the card associated with the video appears along the right side.

 Cards work best when they are placed in conjunction with scripted calls to action.
-For example, if you mention a video that the viewer should watch, use a card to link to that video at that moment.
+For example, if you mention a video or merchandise, try adding a card at that exact moment.
+Cards are convenient because they give the viewer an option to click, and if they don’t, it disappears from their view.
 Note: there may be cases when the card may not show up, for example, if your video has been claimed by Content ID and the content owner has set up a campaign.

 - You can use cards and scripted calls to action to link to other videos, playlists, associated websites or to prompt your audience to buy merchandise or support your fundraising campaign.

 - You can also use cards in older videos to highlight your most recent uploads, or to highlight new or relevant merchandise or fundraising campaigns for your audience.

 - Consider a card at the same time as a scripted call to action.